-The Fund can purchase bonds of any quality.
-High-quality fixed income securities are investment-grade securities that are rated the equivalent of A3 or better by Moody's Investors Service, Inc. (Moody's), or another independent rating agency or, if unrated, are determined to be of comparable quality by the Fund's advisor.
+The Fund invests in a diversified portfolio of high-quality and, to a lesser extent, medium-quality fixed income securities.
+High-quality fixed income securities are investment-grade securities that are rated the equivalent of A3 or better by Moody's Investors Service, Inc. (Moody's) or another independent rating agency or, if unrated, are determined to be of comparable quality by the Fund's advisor.
 Medium-quality fixed income securities are investment-grade securities that are rated the equivalent of Baa1, Baa2, or Baa3 by Moody's or another independent rating agency or, if unrated, are determined to be of comparable quality by the Fund's advisor.
-Both high-quality and medium-quality fixed income securities are considered to be "investment-grade."
-Lower quality fixed income securities-commonly known as "junk bonds"-are non-investment-grade securities that are rated the equivalent of Ba1 or lower by Moody's or another independent rating agency or, if unrated, are determined to be of comparable quality by the Fund's advisor.
-No more than 35% of the Fund's assets may be invested in non-investment-grade fixed income securities, or junk bonds.
+Medium-quality fixed income securities are investment-grade securities that are rated the equivalent of Baa1, Baa2, or Baa3 by Moody's or another independent rating agency or, if unrated, are determined to be of comparable quality by the Fund's advisor.
+The Fund is expected to maintain a dollar-weighted average maturity of 0 to 2 years.
+Under normal circumstances, the Fund will invest at least 80% of its assets in fixed income securities.